 Pregnancy and Parenting Counseling

-Amara also offers free, non-judgmental pregnancy counseling to women facing an unplanned pregnancy.
-Amara's caring and experienced counselors help women explore all their options and connect them with helpful community resources.
+Amara also offers free, non-judgmental pregnancy counseling to women experiencing an unplanned pregnancy.
+Amara's caring counselors help women explore all their options and connect them with helpful community resources.
 We work with a client’s partner and her extended family whenever possible.
 Our counselors offer emotional support, accurate information, referrals and encouragement toward stability and healing, no matter what path our clients decide to take.

 Recent Successes and Current Challenges